jakasianturi/learn-with-friend/README.md

 # learn-with-friends
-Segala sesuatu yg pernah dipelajarin.

-Jangan dilihatin doang, PRAKTEK!
+Everything that has ever been learned.

-BCS Praktek make you Great!
+Don't just look at it, PRACTICE! because practice make you Great!